s27288-pj/Bookshop_Project/README.md

-# My Spring Boot Project
+# Bookshop Spring Boot Project

 This project consists of three modules: